 Suunto D5 has a rechargeable lithium-ion battery.
 Charge the battery by connecting Suunto D5 to a power source with the included USB cable.
-As a power source use a USB port of 5Vdc, 0.5A.
+As a power source, use a USB port of 5Vdc, 0.5A or a wall charger.

-The battery icon in the bottom of the display shows the battery status.
+The battery icon at the bottom of the display shows the battery status.

 |Battery level is OK.|

 |Battery level is low.
 Less than three (3) hours left.|